Captison/takedown/readme.md

 The names here should include word-only (letters, numbers, and underscores) characters.
 You can also use objects here to nest variables and then use dot-notation to access them in string conversion.

 To make a "dynamic" variable, use a function.
-Functions will be called with the current entity conversion data object with the return value used as the variable value.
+Functions will be called with the current entity conversion data object.

 > NOTE: Function variables are not pre-called for convert functions.
 Convert functions will need to get the value manually.